 Photos: These play a major role in getting your place booked, make an appointment with the Airbnb photographer is you haven’t yet.

 Responsiveness: Respond to every single message and aim to respond within one hour.
-I know you have to sleep sometime, you can use a service like Guesty to ensure all messages get responded to within minutes.
+I know you have to sleep sometime, you can use a service like Smartbnb to ensure all messages get responded to within minutes.

 Acceptance rate: You are free to decline certain booking requests, but don’t be too strict as this will hurt your search ranking.
 Give some guests the benefit of the doubt, 99% of the time it will turn out well.

 Cancellation: Never cancel a reservation, this causes great inconvenience to your guests and Airbnb doesn’t take cancelation lightly.
 Make sure you understand the Airbnb cancellation policy.